-DUPLEX ALTERNATING CONTROL PANEL: The dupley central panel, as a minimum, shall
+DUPLEX ALTERNATING CONTROL PANEL:

 The duplex control panel, as a minimum, shall include the appropriate enclosure type for the environment it is to be installed in and should include the following: Motor starters, motor circuit protectors or variable frequency drives (VFD), pump run indicator(s), operation selector switch(es), high water alarm and light, silence switch, dry contact for alarm, numbered terminals for all incoming power, pump motor(s) and level controls.
 The control panel shall be UL listed 508 or 913.